Wisconsin's 18th Senate district: Current elected officials

-The district is located entirely within Wisconsin's 6th congressional district, which is represented by U.S. Representative Glenn Grothman.
+The district is crosses two congressional districts.
+The part of the district in Outagamie County falls within Wisconsin's 8th congressional district, which is represented by U.S. Representative Mike Gallagher.
+The remainder of the district in Winnebago County falls within Wisconsin's 6th congressional district, represented by U.S. Representative Glenn Grothman.

 Past senators

 The district has previously been represented by:

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.
 Prior to 1852, the 18th District was a Milwaukee-area district.